-- Keep to set meal times, even if your child’s going through a food refusal phase.
+- Keep to set meal times, even if your child’s going through a food refusal/fussy eating phase.
 It’s really common for two year olds to eat a lot one day but not so much the next

 - Avoid over snacking

-- Offer drinks at specific times throughout the day rather than having a ‘roving drink’.
-Toddlers who drink high calories drinks, such as frizzy drinks, all the time, won’t eat very well and are also more likely to experience tooth decay
+- Offer water regularly throughout the day and at mealtimes.
+Toddlers who drink high calories drinks, such as fizzy drinks, all the time, won’t eat very well, may experience behavioural issues and are also more likely to experience tooth decay

 Routines for playtime

 Toddlers will happily play independently providing they have the security of knowing you’re not too far away.
 You do still need to make time to play games with them though, helping them to engage fully with their play.

 Play is how children make sense of the world around them and learn.
 You can’t expect your toddler to entertain themselves if you’re always on your phone without giving them attention – in fact they are more likely to play up.

 If you spend focused time with your child, you’ll find their speech develops more easily and they’ll be more settled at night because their needs have been met during the day.

 - Don’t put all the toys out at once.
 It’s a good idea to put some away and then rotate them to keep your child’s interest